KaiRichardson/Memory-game/README.md

 * Cards in Main
 * Footer

-## Instructions
+## How It Works

-1. Create a new React application using Create React App.

-2. The app should render 12 different images (of your choice) to the screen.
-Each image should listen for click events.
+1. The app renders 12 different images of fruit to the screen.
+Each image listens for click events.

 ![Fruit Memory Game](./client/public/assets/images/clicky_pic.jpg)

-3. The app should keep track of the user's score.
-The user's score should be incremented when clicking an image for the first time.
-The user's score should be reset to 0 if they click the same image more than once.
+2. The app then keeps track of the user's score.
+The user's score is incremented when clicking an a fruit for the first time.
+The user's score is reset to 0 if they click the same fruit more than once.

-4. Every time an image is clicked, the images rendered to the page should shuffle themselves in a random order.
+4. Every time an image is clicked, the images rendered to the page shuffle themselves in a random order.

-5. Once the user's score is reset after an incorrect guess, the game should restart.
+5. Once the user's score is reset after an incorrect guess, the game restarts while keeping the highscore. highscore is reset after page refresh.

 ## Technologies used